aplteam/Cider/README.md

 Notes:

 * The name of the project space is defined in the Cider config file, but this can be overwritten with the `-projectSpace=` option
-* In case the `tatinFolder` parameter specifies one or more folders then the references pointing to the Tatin packages are all established in `projectSpace`
+* In case the `tatinFolder` parameter specifies one or more packages then the references pointing to those Tatin packages are all established in `projectSpace` by default.

   However, this can be overwritten by specifying a different target space by adding